Skip to Main Content

 Activity Note

-Getting on/off a motorcoach and a school bus; driving 230 miles, approximately 4.5 hours over the course of the day.
+Getting on/off a motorcoach and a school bus; driving about 230 miles, approximately 4.5 hours including stops.
 Hiking up to 3 miles; paved and unpaved, sometimes uneven terrain with some elevation gains; standing up to an hour at a time.
 Bring water bottle, sunscreen, hat, walking stick if needed.

 Breakfast: